yashnavgire/Problem-solving/c++/advanced_ds/segment_trees/intuition.md

 - Therefore, at max the tree traversal from root to leaf will be in 2 paths in worst case, which will cause the time-complexity as 2*O(logN) ~ O(logN)
 ![alt text](image.png)

-2. It can be used efficiently only on static length of array.
-If we add / remove elements we need to rebuild the tree.

-3. Segment tree is always a full binary tree / represented as full binary tree in array format.
-This is because we divide left and right subtree in equal half to keep the tree balanced and hence the size of tree as logN.

-4. Always push the lazy updates to child nodes (to explicitly identify a particular change when multiple updates performed to same range consecutively and all updates to leaf node not propagated)
+5. Always push the lazy updates to child nodes (to explicitly identify a particular change when multiple updates performed to same range consecutively and all updates to leaf node not propagated)